xiota/geany-preview/docs/Guide.md

 > Can Preview be used for web design?

-While the Preview plugin can show HTML, it does not have features that web designers might want, like the devtools console.
-It is intended as an authoring tool for use with light-weight markup languages, like Markdown.
+Preview is intended for use with light-weight markup languages, like Markdown.
+While HTML can be displayed, Preview does not have features that web designers might want, like the devtools console.

 > Will Preview become part of geany-plugins?